-Lee Rigby, who served in Afghanistan, was killed in May 2013 when Michael Adebolajo and Michael Adebowale mowed him down in a car before attacking him with knives and a meat cleaver.
-Adebolajo received a whole-life term, and Adebowale was sentenced to a minimum of 45 years.
+Lee Rigby, an Afghanistan veteran, was brutally murdered in May 2013 outside Woolwich Barracks.
+Extremists Michael Adebolajo and Michael Adebowale ran him down with a car before attacking him with knives and a meat cleaver.
+Adebolajo was sentenced to a whole-life term, while Adebowale received a minimum of 45 years behind bars.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.